Tag Archives: Point Of View

 Lately my son pipes in, in instances like this, with the (true) statement that not all cops are bad.
 Obviously I want him to be critical of authority – what else would you expect from an anarchistic father? – but do I cause the opposite to occur by making authority a victim of my cynicism?

-I actually don’t want to by cynical – it’s supposed to be funny!
-I know just too well that fighting again somebody or something will make that target only stronger, anywhere from actually winning against me to succumbing but becoming a martyr and thus gaining sympathy from well-meaning people.
+I actually don’t want to be cynical – it’s supposed to be funny!
+I know just too well that fighting against somebody or something will only make it stronger.
+This gain in strength could culminate in actually winning against me, or in succumbing and becoming a martyr.
+This way it would feed on the sympathy of well-meaning people.

 Everybody who understands this only has to do one thing – spread the word without falling into the trap of preaching.
 Say what you have to say and back off.
-No defending of the statement if it is attached, no arguing for it and not even cynical remarks of laughter.
-Just see, say and move on.
+Do not defend your statement or argue for it.
+Not even cynical remarks of laughter.
+Just see, say, and move on.

 Dear Sirs: